couchbaselabs/LogLady/README.md

 * Parses log files into organized table views
   * Doesn't grind to a halt on large files
   * Can directly read binary log files
+  * Services menu item lets you select log text in another app and open it in Log Lady with one click
 * Can filter to lines matching specific text, priority (verbose / info / warning...), category, or even a single object
 * Highlights warnings, errors and debug-only messages
 * Individual lines can be marked with various flags